ro-iterate/codingTasks/README.md

 # codingTasks

 ### Name of coding task
-Random Forest Titanic
+Image Processing of the MNIST dataset

 ### Description of task
-Using machine learning techniques such as Random Forest, Bagging, Boosted and Decision Tree models to determine the factors affecting survival on the Titanic.
-Comparison of each model's performance.
+The dataset is preprocssed by constrast stretching and normalising the pixels.
+The dataset is split into training and test set prior to training the Random Forest model with parameters.
+After training the predicted values are compared to the actual values in a confusion matrix.
+The parameters are then fine-tuned using GridSearchCV.
+The best model is again evaulated using a confusion matrix.

 ### How to use
 All coding was done in a Jupyter Notebook.

-Libraries used were:
+Libraries used were: numpy, seaborn, matplotlib, pandas, sklearn.preprocessing, sklearn.ensemble, sklearn.model_selection, sklearn.metrics, skimage

 ### Author
 ro-iterate